frntn/vagrant-elk-clientserver/README.md

 ## TODO

 Add extra configuration to Logstash-fowarder to enable wordpress application logging
-Add collectd with some relevant plugins to enable elkclient system monitoring

 ----
 *Hope you'll like this project as much as I add fun creating it :)*